darius-daniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file - A script that creata a file, \*\\'"Best School"\'\\*$\?\*\*\*\*\*:).

 8-cwd_state - A script that writes the results of the command *ls -la* into the file *ls_cwd_content*

+9-duplicate_last_line - A script that duplicates the last line of*iacta*